 It brings together ideas of consultation, participation, collaboration and empowerment and involves building inclusive, trusted long-term relationships with communities to create a thriving cohesive democratic society.

 Community media is particularly good at creating opportunities for greater participation and engagement.
 It’s deep in the community media DNA.
-This was highlighted last year with stations supporting their communities during the pandemic to ensure people stayed connected and informed.
+This was especially highlighted in 2020 with stations supporting their communities during the pandemic to ensure people stayed connected and informed.
 And they still are.

 Community engagement, CBF grants and your application

 So, what do we mean by community engagement?
 And what does this look like in a COVID-normal context?

 Importantly, it is the core business of your organisation and the reason we include it in our Development & Operations grants.

 So if you’re applying for a Development & Operations grant, we ask you to consider:

 - What will you continue to do to engage with your community?